yiptool/yip/README_UI.md

 Each non-root element (except `string`) in the UI file represents a UI widget or a widget group.
 Widget group may have children widgets or groups.

+Additionally, you may specify extra #imports for iOS code using the `ios_import` element.
+It should have a single attribute `file` containing a name of the include file.

 You can also specify translatable string constants using the `string` element.
 It should have two mandatory
 attributes: `id` and `text`.
 Attribute `id` should contain a name for a property or variable to be generated.
 It will be of string type and will contain value of `text` translated to the current user's language.